muhammadwaqas156/netflix-data-analysis/README.md

 ## Files

-- `netflix_analysis_day1.ipynb` - Jupyter Notebook with EDA and plots
+- `netflix.ipynb` - Jupyter Notebook with EDA and plots
 - `netflix_movies_detailed_up_to_2025.csv` - Dataset (if allowed by license)